Demographics of Portugal: Nationality

-The main language is Portuguese.
-Mirandês (the Mirandese language), is also recognised, and has special protection in the area of Miranda do Douro.

 Immigration

-In 1992, 1.3% of the population was foreign, by 2021 the number had grown to almost 7% or 698,887 people.
+In 1992, 1.3% of the population was foreign, by 2024 the number had grown to more than 14% or 1,543,697 people.

 Since the independence of the former African colonies, Portugal saw a steady immigration from Africa, most notably Cape Verde, Angola and Guinea-Bissau, but also São Tomé and Príncipe, Mozambique and former Portuguese India in Asia.

-Portugal saw migration waves due to labor shortages since 1999, first from Eastern Europe (1999–2002), in two distinctive groups, a Slav (Ukraine, Russia and Bulgaria) and an East Latin (Romania and Moldavia), that stopped and started declining as the labour market became saturated.
+Portugal saw migration waves due to labor shortages since 1999, first from Eastern Europe (1999–2002), in two distinctive groups, a Slav (Ukraine, Russia and Bulgaria) and an East Latin (Romania and Moldova), that stopped and started declining as the labour market became saturated.

 Since 2003, most of the immigrants came from Brazil, China and the Indian subcontinent.
 Family reunification was seen as important for a successful integration in the country, thus the government eased it, and in 2006, more than 6 in 10 new immigrants were family members of legal foreign residents in the country.

-There is also a significant number of elderly Western European residents in search of quality of life, namely from France, Germany, the Netherlands and United Kingdom.
+There is also a significant number of elderly Western European residents in search of quality of life, namely from the United Kingdom, France, Germany, the Netherlands and Belgium.

 More recently, there is significant migration from the former Portuguese colony of Brazil, as since 2017 more than 30,000 Brazilians immigrate to Portugal annually.

+Below is a summary table of the main foreign nationalities present in Portugal according to the latest AIMA data.
+As of December 31, 2024, there were 1,543,697 legally resident people in Portugal with foreign citizenship (14.36% of the population).
+These include both citizens born in Portugal with foreign citizenship and foreign immigrants.
+Descendants of immigrants are excluded (Portugal, like many European countries, does not collect data on ethnicity) and those who, regardless of place of birth or citizenship at birth, were Portuguese citizens (see also Portuguese nationality law).
+Among the latter are also naturalized citizens whose data are reported in the next table.

+Below is a summary table of Portuguese citizenship acquisitions by foreigners residing in the country recorded between 2008 and 2023 for countries having recorded at least 1,000 naturalizations during the given timespan.
+During this period, 359,378 people (3.34% of the current Portuguese population) obtained Portuguese citizenship according to the latest Eurostat data.
+These people are not counted among foreigners (see above table) as they are Portuguese citizens in all respects.

+Net migration

 Ethnic minorities and persons with disabilities

 Portugal does not collect ethnicity or racial data of its population.

 Anti-racism laws prohibit and penalize racial discrimination in housing, business, and health services.
-In 2007 approximately 332,137 legal immigrants live in the country, representing approximately 5% of the population.
-The country also has a resident Romani (Gypsy) population of approximately 40,000 people.

 Discrimination against persons with disabilities in employment, education, access to health care, or the provision of other state services is illegal.
 The law mandates access to public buildings and to newly built private buildings for such persons.